nberkow/breakpointCalculator/app/assets/text1.md

-This tool helps scientists analyze experiments about antibiotic resistence.
-Try dowloading this sample file and selecting it in the box below:
+This tool helps scientists analyze experiments about antibiotic resistance.
+Try downloading this sample file and selecting it in the box below: